Faelensee: View of the clear lake surrounded by mountains and green meadows in summer.

 Day 6: Basel - Zurich

-Basel is a vibrant city right on the German and French border.
-It offers several walking tours at various times throughout the week.
-Pick a tour or just head out into the city on your own.
+Basel is a vibrant city right on the German-French border.
+You'll find several city tours at various times.
+You can either join a tour or set off to explore the city on your own.

-Alternatively, you can always hop across the border and visit Weil am Rhein in Germany or St. Louis in France.
-Technically, you could even visit three countries in one day: Switzerland, Germany and France.
-That’s completely doable in Basel and might be something you don’t get to experience every day.
-Especially if you’re from a country that requires you to get on a plane to cross the nearest border within a reasonable amount of time.
+Alternatively, you can hop over the border to visit Weil am Rhein in Germany or Saint-Louis in France.
+Theoretically, you can even visit all three countries in one day—Switzerland, Germany, and France.
+It’s definitely doable in Basel and something you might not experience every day, especially if you come from a country where you need to fly to reach the next border within a reasonable time.

-And congratulations.
-You’ve just completed what I believe to be the most insane trip through Switzerland.
-I don’t think you could have gotten any more out of your time here.
+And congratulations!
+You've just completed what I think is the craziest trip through Switzerland.
+I don't think you could have made the most out of your time here.
 I hope you enjoyed it.

 Basel Münster PlatzBasler Münster beim Münsterplatz (Foto: Basel Tourismus)